Property or funds pledged to support a debt, which can affect approval, pricing, and lender recovery rights.

 Collateral means property or value pledged to support a credit obligation and reduce lender risk.
-In plain language, it is the asset or backing that helps give the lender a stronger position if the borrower does not repay as agreed.
+In plain language, it is the asset, deposit, or pledged value that gives the lender a stronger position if the borrower does not repay as agreed.

 Collateral matters because it changes the structure of risk.
 A lender evaluating secured credit is not relying only on the borrower’s score or income picture.
 The lender is also considering the existence of something that supports the debt if the account fails.